jonathanglasmeyer/bachelor/thesis/src/Main.md

 The medium in which those resources are available is very centered on textual representation.
-Spoken content, hereinafter called *speech media* (audio- or audiovisual media that mainly consists of spoken language) doesn't make it possible to scan its contents.
+Spoken content, hereinafter called *speech media* (audio- or audiovisual media that mainly consist of spoken language) doesn't make it possible to scan its contents.
 You are "stabbing in the dark" when looking for something specific in a medium like this and have to consume it like a linear narrative.